-Where payment is to be made by transfer to a registered account, payment instructions (for value the due date or, if that is not a Business Day (as defined below), for value the first following day which is a Business Day) will be initiated and, where payment is to be made by cheque, the cheque will be mailed, on the Business Day preceding the due date for payment or, in the case of a payment of principal or a payment of interest due otherwise than on an Interest Payment Date, if later, on the Business Day on which the relevant Certificate is surrendered at the specified office of an Agent.
+Where payment is to be made by transfer to a registered Turkish Lira account, or, as the case may be, a US Dollar account, payment instructions (for value the due date or, if that is not a Business Day (as defined below), for value the first following day which is a Business Day) will be initiated on the Business Day preceding the due date for payment or, in the case of a payment of principal or a payment of interest due otherwise than on an Interest Payment Date, if later, on the Business Day on which the relevant Certificate is surrendered at the specified office of an Agent.

-Noteholders will not be entitled to any interest or other payment for any delay after the due date in receiving the amount due if the due date is not a Business Day, if the Noteholder is late in surrendering its Certificate (if required to do so) or if a cheque mailed in accordance with this Condition arrives after the due date for payment.
+Noteholders will not be entitled to any interest or other payment for any delay after the due date in receiving the amount due if the due date is not a Business Day, if the Noteholder is late in surrendering its Certificate (if required to do so).

-In this Condition "Business Day" means a day (other than a Saturday or Sunday) on which commercial banks are open for business in New York, London and Istanbul and, in the case of presentation of a Note Certificate, in the place in which the Note Certificate is presented.
+In this Condition "Business Day" means a day (other than a Saturday or Sunday) on which commercial banks are open for business in New York City, London and Istanbul and, in the case of presentation of a Note Certificate, in the place in which the Note Certificate is presented.